 A service window in which customers of a facility can access goods or services from within a vehicle.
-A drive-through window must be accessory to a permitted principal use, and may include restaurants including fast-food operations, banks, and pharmacies.
+A drive-through window may include restaurants including fast-food operations, banks, and pharmacies.

 DRIVEWAY

 A vehicular lane within a lot or shared between two or more lots providing access to a street, garage, parking area, or parking lot.